 - b Set the De-Embedding values as following: - State: Enables/Disables S-Parameter compensation. - S-Parameter Profile: Selects the S-Parameter profile.
-It also allows you to import and export a S-Parameter profile. - 4 Once the above settings are done, click the ← Execute button.
-In the case of the UXR series oscilloscope, the Data In and Common parameters in the Properties window will be not be available until the deemphasis coefficients are calculated automatically.
+It also allows you to import and export a S-Parameter profile. - 4 Once the above settings are done, click the case of the UXR series oscilloscope, the Data In and Common parameters in the Properties window will be not be available until the deemphasis coefficients are calculated automatically.